adammbaker/ristra/README.md

 *Spanish level desired: minimal*

-### Hotel Runner
+### Concierge
-A hotel runner works with coordinators inside the hotel to be with travelers, for meals, stuff for kids.
+A concierge works with coordinators at a site to assist both volunteers and asylees in whatever capacity they need.

 *Spanish level desired: moderate*